Improved dimension dependence of a proximal algorithm for sampling: Introduction

 \paragraph{Contribution} First, we propose a novel realization of RGO.
 Our RGO implementation is inexact but can achieve a better step size pertaining to the dimension.
 Next, we prove a Gaussian concentration inequality for semi-smooth functions, which could be of independent interest.
 It can recover the order of the well-known Gaussian concentration inequality for Lipschitz functions.
 This concentration inequality is the underpinning of our RGO analysis.
 Third, we control the accumulated error from our inexact RGO algorithm in terms of both total variation and Wasserstein metric.
 This, combined with the existing proximal sampler convergence results, gives state-of-the-art sampling convergence results under various conditions (see Table \ref{tab:t1}).
 Finally, we extend all the results for semi-smooth potential \eqref{eq:semi-smooth} to composite potential \eqref{eq:composite} (see Table \ref{tab:t2}).

 \paragraph{Related works} Our RGO algorithm is inspired by a rejection sampling-based RGO~\citep{gopi2022private} for distributions with Lipschitz potentials.
 Compared to their algorithm, we add a linear function to the potential to have a delicate stationary point, and we simplify the rejection rule by eliminating part of the randomness.
 The convergence of the proximal sampler is established for strongly log-concave distributions in \citet{lee2021structured}. \citet{chen2022improved} then extended the class of target distributions to a much wilder range, including \Pc inequality.
 Some other works~\citep{liang2021proximal,liang2022proximal,Liang2022APA,gopi2022private} consider the convergence under weaker smoothness conditions, e.g. semi-smooth potential or composite potential.
-We also mention a concurrent work \citep{Altschuler2023} that achieves similar complexity bounds as ours for smooth potentials with a very different RGO implementation based on MALA and underdamped Langevin.
-Compared with \citep{Altschuler2023}, our results can cover semi-smooth as well as composite potentials.
+We also mention a concurrent work \citep{Altschuler2023} that achieves similar complexity bounds as ours for smooth potentials with a very different RGO implementation based on MALA and ULMC.
 Other than the analysis for the proximal sampler, there exist numerous works for other sampling methods.
-To name a few, ~\citet{wu2021minimax,shen2019randomized,li2022sqrt} study strongly-log-concave and smooth potential, ~\citet{chewi2021analysis, erdogdu2021convergence,erdogdu2022convergence} study the non-log-concave potential, and \citet{nguyen2021unadjusted,durmus2018efficient,durmus2019analysis,salim2020primal,bernton2018langevin} study the composite potential.
-More detailed discussions appear in Section \ref{sec:convergence}.
+To name a few, ~\citet{wu2021minimax,shen2019randomized} study strongly-log-concave and smooth potential, ~\citet{chewi2021analysis, erdogdu2021convergence,erdogdu2022convergence} study the non-log-concave potential, and \citet{nguyen2021unadjusted,durmus2018efficient,durmus2019analysis,salim2020primal,bernton2018langevin} study the composite potential.
+More detailed discussions appear in \S \ref{sec:convergence}.